-11, where each axis represents one design space dimension in our 3D design space.
-Moreover, for a fair comparison, each axis in Fig. 11 contains all ordered design-decision instance numbers (i.e., the canonical representations of the strings for the platform, architectural components and mappings dimensions) explored together by these four groups of experiments.
-It can also be seen in Fig. 11 that the design points explored in the 3 GA-based experiments are scattered over almost the whole design space (high coverage) and are characterized by a high accumulated diversity.
+All design points explored by each of the selected group of experiments (corresponding to the four mentioned NASA configurations) are separately shown in Fig. 10, where each axis represents one design space dimension in our 3D design space.
+Moreover, for a fair comparison, each axis in Fig. 10 contains all ordered design-decision instance numbers (i.e., the canonical representations of the strings for the platform, architectural components and mappings dimensions) explored together by these four groups of experiments.
+It can also be seen in Fig. 10 that the design points explored in the 3 GAbased experiments are scattered over almost the whole design space (high coverage) and are characterized by a high accumulated diversity.
 The design solutions reached by the 1 GA-based experiments, on the other hand, have a lower accumulated diversity and are often concentrated in a single region of the explored design space (lower coverage).
-This indicates that the searching process is converging toward an optimum, and in this last case, toward a local optimum as already shown in Fig. 9.
+This indicates that the searching process is converging toward an optimum, and in this last case, toward a local optimum as already shown in Fig. 8.